 Loggia was, at that times, the very centre of life in the village, where old customs were performed – such as sword dance Kumpanjija and local habit of ‘Plucking the Orange’ as well as ‘ Stari Bali’ – old dances.

 Getting to Smokvica – see info about bus service to and from Smokvica here

 Smokvica has long established a tradition of wine-making as well as olive growing.
 The large and fertile Smokvica Field is a location of the well-known vineyards, where famous wines Posip and Rukatac are grown for centuries.

 These are quite well known dry wines from the area, known as excellent wines among the wine-lovers.

 Vineyards of Smokvica include:

-On the edges of the village there is a wine factory which serves wine production of the village.
+On the edges of the village, there is a wine factory which serves wine production of the village.
 It is on the way to bay Brna – Smokvica’s local bay.
-The position of the factory is chosen because of the vicinity of the bay Brna where large jetty was built by Austro-Hungarian empire, to enable locals to sell their wine and olive oil and transport it by boats and ships to the mainland and further to Austria, Hungary and Italy.
+The position of the factory is chosen because of the vicinity of the bay Brna where the large jetty was built by Austro-Hungarian empire, to enable locals to sell their wine and olive oil and transport it by boats and ships to the mainland and further to Austria, Hungary and Italy.

 - Map of Smokvica